rottenpunk/SunriseClockWebserver/README.md

 ### The Sunrise Clock Dimmer (in the SunriseClockDimmer repository)

 This is a Spark Fun Pro Micro board (or equivilent), which manages the actual dimming.
+There is much more info about the dimmer part in the SunriseClockDimmer repository, including more information about the commands that the Sunrise Clock Webserver sends to the Sunrise Clock Dimmer to set values or retrieve status from it.
-The Sunrise Clock Webserver communicates to this board through a serial connection to send commands to it:
+In general, the Sunrise Clock Webserver communicates to the dimmer through a serial connection to send commands to it, preceeded by three hash marks (###):

 | Command | Description |
 | ------- | ----------- |